snyk-labs/snyk-bulk-action-scripts/README.md

 Because this is a bulk action that can change hundreds of organizations, there is a sequence of steps to follow.
 This is both to make the process fast and to minimize the chances of unintended changes.

-1) `get_settings.py` gets every organization in a group and then for the integration settings for each organization.
+1) `get_org_data.py` gets every organization in a group and then for the integration settings for each organization, along with each project.
 Each organization is saved in a separate file as `org_cache/$organization.json`
 2) `filter_orgs.py` takes the folder of organizations created by `get_settings.py` and runs a filter of integration, setting name, and setting value and outputs an array of the organizations matching that filter
 3) `put_settings.py` take an array of organizations and the desired integration setting and applies it to each organization